AmaanSayyad/APT-Casino-ICP/README.md

 - **Innovation**: Combining AI, DeFi, and GameFi into a unified platform.
 - **Cross-Chain Compatibility**: Seamless transactions across multiple blockchains.

-## How to Set Up and Run APT-Casino on Your Local Machine

-Follow these steps to clone, set up, and run the APT-Casino application locally.

 ## Canister Links

 1. **Frontend:** https://zuek5-4yaaa-aaaan-qzyfa-cai.icp0.io/